teodoryantcheff/SolidCam-Mach3-Post/README.md

  - Tool offsets and compensation

 ## Installation and usage notes :
- - Put the .gpp and .vmid files in `C:\Users\Public\Documents\SolidCAM\SolidCAMXXXX\Gpptool`
+ - Put the .gpp and .vmid files in `C:\Users\Public\Documents\SolidCAM\SolidCAMXXXX\Gpptool`.
+You need to restart SolidWorks for it to pick up the new files.
- - Usage in SolidCam - Select `Mach3_4X` or `Mach3_4Y` for CNC-Machine
+ - Usage in SolidCam - Select `Mach3_4X_Y` for CNC-Machine
- - Mach3 setup
+ - Mach3 setup:
   * Config > General Config - tick `A-axis is angular`, set `IJ mode` to incremental, uncheck all in `Rotational`, possibly also check `G04 dwell in ms`
-  * Config > Toolpath - Check `X-axis` / `Y-axis` for axis of rotation and enable `A-rotations`. `3d compass` also helps.
+  * Config > Toolpath - Check `Y-axis` for axis of rotation and enable `A-rotations`. `3d compass` also helps.
+I recall having issues with `360 wrap around` so check by curring air before destroying an important part.

 **Usage : Do set your CoordSyses so that the CS origin is **on** the pivot point (axis of rotation) and X/Y is the axis around which the part revolves**

 ## PostDevTestMachine
 Is a completely new implementation of the post, that uses SolidCam's new kinematics (pos_to_machine=Y).

-Currently WIP and needs testing, though so far it seems to be quite complete and working.
+This is now the one to use.
+Files in the `/old` directory are kept just for reference.
+The only version currently available is for machine that has the 4th axis along Y. Should there be interest I will make a version that has the 4th axis parallel to machine X.

 *Testers needed - any feedback appreciated.*